6 ways to get near-perfect Dolby Atmos sound in an imperfect room

 While 7.2.4 channels might be your goal, in a small room, or with a sofa that has to be against a back wall, you might be better off sticking with 5.1.2, or you could be wasting money paying for speakers that won’t deliver a benefit.

 While Dolby’s extensive recommendations on speaker placement are based on the perfect room, they're still worth looking at – even if you take them with a pinch of salt and adapt them to suit your room.
-It'll give you a good starting point to see what's going to make the most sense in your room – imperfect and all.
+It will give you a good starting point to see what's going to make the most sense in your room – imperfect and all.

 MORE: